jenn2318/friend-finder/README.md

 # Overview
 friend-finder is a compatibility-based application that will use Node and Express to serve up information with get requests and a post to send data back to the user This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
 The app will then display the name and picture of the user with the best overall match.
 Express will handle routing in this application.
-Also, make sure to deploy your application to Heroku for other users to fill out!

 # Before You Begin
 Use this as a model.